viresh-ratnakar/exolve/README.md

 ## Frequently Asked Questions

+**How should solvers save their current state?**

+TODO

 **We are an established newspaper.
-Our readers have complained in various ways about out online interactive crossword.
+Our readers have complained in various ways about our online interactive crossword.
 Can we use your code?**

 See below (same answer).